HackYourFuture-CPH/gamejoy/README.md

 ## So what should the game do?

 That is completely up to you!
 The only requirements are:

-📱 What you build should be a game
+- What you build should be a game 📱

-😊 What you build should bring joy
+- What you build should bring joy😊

-🌍 What you build should be online
+- What you build should be online🌍

 ## So what is a game?